UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 +++

-To tidy this type of data in Python, we can use the `.pivot` function.
+To tidy this type of data in Python, we can use the `pivot` function.
-The `.pivot` function generally increases the number of columns (widens) and decreases the number of rows in a data set.
+The `pivot` function generally increases the number of columns (widens) and decreases the number of rows in a data set.
-To learn how to use `.pivot`,
+To learn how to use `pivot`,
 we will work through an example with the `region_lang_top5_cities_long.csv` data set.
 This data set contains the number of Canadians reporting